Peracetic Acid Test Kits

 The DPD Method

 In the Peracetic Acid DPD test method, the sample is treated with an excess of potassium iodide.
 Peracetic acid oxidises the iodide to iodine.
-The iodine then oxidises DPD (N, N-diethyl-p-phenylenediamine) to form a pink-colored species that is directly propoptional to the peracetic acid concentration in the sample.
+The iodine then oxidises DPD (N, N-diethyl-p-phenylenediamine) to form a pink-coloured species that is directly propoptional to the peracetic acid concentration in the sample.
 Results are expressed as ppm (mg/l) peracetic acid.

 Various oxidising agents such as halogens, ozone, and cupric ions will produce high test results.
 Hydrogen peroxide does not interfere if present at levels comparable to the peracetic acid levels.